-Yes Imagine Austin Decision Guidelines 162 Complete Community Measures Yes Imagine Austin Growth Concept Map: Located within or adjacent to an Imagine Austin Activity Center, Imagine Austin Activity Corridor, or Imagine Austin Job Center as identified the Growth Concept Map.
-Name(s) of Activity Center/Activity Corridor/Job Center: Yes Within the Highland Mall Reginal Center Mobility and Public Transit: Located within 0.25 miles of public transit stop and/or light rail station.
-163 Mobility and Bike/Ped Access: Adjoins a public sidewalk, shared path, and/or bike lane.
-Yes Connectivity, Good and Services, Employment: Provides or is located within 0.50 miles to goods and services, and/or employment center.
-Yes Connectivity and Food Access: Provides or is located within 0.50 miles of a grocery store/farmers market. • 0.4 miles from Mi Pueblito • 0.6 miles from Target • 0.8 miles from El Rancho Supermercado Yes Connectivity and Education: Located within 0.50 miles from a public school or university.
-O.1 miles from TEACH Quest Special Education School O.5 miles from Ascent Academy 1.1 miles from Harris Elementary School Connectivity and Healthy Living: Provides or is located within 0.50 miles from a recreation area, park or walking trail.
-Yes Connectivity and Health: Provides or is located within 0.50 miles of health facility (ex: hospital, urgent care, doctor's office, drugstore clinic, and/or specialized outpatient care.) • 0.1 miles from Family Medicine Austin • 1.0 miles from WellMed at St. John's 0.8 miles from People's Community Clinic Housing Affordability: Provides a minimum of 10% of units for workforce housing (80% MFI or less) and/or fee in lieu for affordable housing.
-Yes Housing Choice: Expands the number of units and housing choice that suits a variety of household sizes, incomes, and lifestyle needs of a diverse population (ex: apartments, triplex, granny flat, live/work units, cottage homes, and townhomes) in support of Imagine Austin and the Strategic Housing Blueprint. • The proposed LR-MU-CO-NP zoning could allow for residential uses.
+Yes Imagine Austin Decision Guidelines Complete Community Measures Yes Imagine Austin Growth Concept Map: Located within or adjacent to an Imagine Austin Activity Center, Imagine Austin Activity Corridor, or Imagine Austin Job Center as identified the Growth Concept Map.
+Name(s) of Activity Center/Activity Corridor/Job Center: Within the Highland Mall Reginal Center Yes Mobility and Public Transit: Located within 0.25 miles of public transit stop and/or light rail station.
+No Mobility and Bike/Ped Access: Adjoins a public sidewalk, shared path, and/or bike lane.
+Yes Connectivity, Good and Services, Employment: Provides or is located within 0.50 miles to goods and 165 services, and/or employment center.
+Yes Connectivity and Food Access: Provides or is located within 0.50 miles of a grocery store/farmers market.
+0.4 miles from Mi Pueblito 0.6 miles from Target 0.8 miles from El Rancho Supermercado Yes Connectivity and Education: Located within 0.50 miles from a public school or university.
+0.1 miles from TEACH Quest Special Education School 0.5 miles from Ascent Academy 1.1 miles from Harris Elementary School No Connectivity and Healthy Living: Provides or is located within 0.50 miles from a recreation area, park or walking trail.
+Yes Connectivity and Health: Provides or is located within 0.50 miles of health facility (ex: hospital, urgent care, doctor's office, drugstore clinic, and/or specialized outpatient care.)
+0.1 miles from Family Medicine Austin 1.0 miles from WellMed at St. John's 0.8 miles from People's Community Clinic No Housing Affordability: Provides a minimum of 10% of units for workforce housing (80% MFI or less) and/or fee in lieu for affordable housing.
+Yes Housing Choice: Expands the number of units and housing choice that suits a variety of household sizes, incomes, and lifestyle needs of a diverse population (ex: apartments, triplex, granny flat, live/work units, cottage homes, and townhomes) in support of Imagine Austin and the Strategic Housing Blueprint.
+Vaa The proposed LR-MU-CO-NP zoning could allow for residential uses.
+Mixed use: Provides a mix of residential and non-industrial uses.
 Yes Mixed use: Provides a mix of residential and non-industrial uses.
 The proposed LR-MU-CO-NP zoning could allow for a mix of commercial and residential uses.
-Culture and Creative Economy: Provides or is located within 0.50 miles of a cultural resource (ex:
+No USes.
+Culture and Creative Economy: Provides or is legated within 0.50 miles of a cultural resource (ex- INU Culture and Creative Economy: Provides or is located within 0.50 miles of a cultural resource (ex: